 Supplied from multiple HV Transmission lines.
-GreyMatters was given the task to examine the existing earthing system design for an established large scale Data Centre – to study how it would perform under electrical fault conditions and to provide the necessary electrical earthing design to EN50522 and IEC standards to cope with the increased capacity of the Data Halls.
+GreyMatters given the task, to examine the existing earthing system design.
+For an established large scale Data Center.
+To study how the existing Data Center earthing would perform under electrical fault conditions.
+Also, to provide the necessary electrical earthing design improvements.
+Also, to EN50522 and IEC standards to cope with the increased capacity of the Data Halls.

-Due to the ever increasing demand for cloud-based and remote hosting resources, there has been a significant increase in calls for more capacity on Data Centre providers worldwide.
+Due to the ever-increasing demand for cloud-based and remote hosting resources.
+There has been a significant increase in calls for more capacity on Data Center providers worldwide.

 |Soil resistivity (ρ):||high-low-high|